NationalGenomicsInfrastructure/ngi_reports/data/report_templates/project_summary.md

 {% if not samples %}
 No sample information to be displayed.
 {% elif samples|length > project.display_limit %}
-There are too many samples to display, please click [here]({{ project.ngi_name }}_sample_info.txt) to view the table from tab-separated text file.
+Sample information table can be viewed tab-separated text file, please click [here]({{ project.ngi_name }}_sample_info.txt) (table hidden due to number of samples).
 Below you can find an explanation of the header column used in the table.

 {{ tables.sample_info }}
 {% else %}